Esri/projection-engine-db-doc/README.md

 known coordinate systems, datums, ellipsoids, units, etc. This database is regularly updated and kept in sync with the EPSG database.

-This repository documents the contents of the factory database in the PE and describes how to add user-provided entries to it.

 This documentation is based on ArcGIS Desktop version 10.6.0 (ArcGIS Pro version 2.1).
 Entries taken from EPSG are from the 9.1.2 version of the EPSG database.